oracle/node-oracledb/doc/api.md

 inserted.
 For non-DML statements such as queries and PL/SQL statements, `rowsAffected` is undefined.

+Due to Node.js type limitations, the largest value shown will be 2<sup>32</sup> - 1, even if more rows were affected.
+Larger values will wrap.

 #### <a name="executemany"></a> 4.2.7 `connection.executeMany()`

 ##### Prototype